Empowerment Cafe

 Circa 2012 Content

 This website was created in 2012.
-The aimed of the site was stated as follows:
+The aim of the site was stated as follows:

 What is the Empowerment Cafe?